Need to talk? Call 1800 882 436.

 Can FASD be prevented?

 It’s not easy to raise a child with FASD.
-However, several organisations in Australia offer support for parents of children with FASD.
+However, there are organisations in Australia that offer support for parents of children with FASD.

-The National Organisation for Fetal Alcohol Spectrum Disorders (NOFASD) Australia has: information, videos and other resources for:
+The National Organisation for Fetal Alcohol Spectrum Disorders (NOFASD) provides support and resources for:

 • families caring for someone with FASD